KittyGiraudel/sass-guidelines/index.md

 # Syntax & formatting

 If you ask me, the very first thing a styleguide should do is describe the usual guidelines to write code.
-When several actors are involved in writing CSS on the same projects, it is only a matter of time before one of them start doing things his own way.
-Code guidelines are not only meant to prevent that, but also help reading and updating the code by making it look consistent.
+When several developers are involved in writing CSS on the same project(s), it is only a matter of time before one of them starts doing things his own way.
+Code guidelines are not only meant to prevent that, but also help when reading and updating the code, by making it look consistent.

 Roughly, we want (shamelessly inspired by [CSS Guidelines](http://cssguidelin.es/#syntax-and-formatting)):